melkamu372/StegHub-DevOps-Cloud-Engineering/Project-22-Deploying-Applications-Into-Kubernetes-Cluster/Deploying-Applications-Into-Kubernetes-Cluster.md

 - **metatdata has a name which is set to nginx-pod**
 - The **spec section** has further information about the Pod.
 Where to find the image to run the container - (This defaults to Docker Hub), the port and protocol.
 The structure is similar for any Kubernetes objects, and you will get to see them all as we progress.
+**Prerequisites you need to meet before you can deploy a Pod in a Kubernetes**
+1. Set Up Your Kubernetes Environment
+2. Set Up a Kubernetes Cluster
+3. Make sure kubectl can communicate with your cluster

 1. Create a [Pod yaml](https://kubernetes.io/docs/concepts/workloads/pods/) manifest on your master node